-Commentators have come out both for and against Bill S-3.
-Using the Air India inquiry as a backdrop, Royal Canadian Mounted Police Deputy Commissioner Gary Bass has made public statements supporting the bill, commenting that the renewed provisions will assist those who might otherwise be reluctant to testify by allowing witnesses to state that they no longer have any choice but to testify truthfully.(8) However, in the same context, Yvon Dandurand, a criminologist at the University College of the Fraser Valley in British Columbia, argues that compelled witnesses are still exposed to potential retaliation from those who expect them to lie if compelled to testify.
-He argues that such provisions make it clear that those who volunteer information to the authorities could find themselves subject to an investigative hearing, preventive arrest or a charge for a terrorism offence.
-The Canadian Islamic Congress has also expressed its disapproval of Bill S-3 for fear that it will compromise civil liberties.(9)
+Commentators came out both for and against the former Bill S-3.
+Using the Air India inquiry as a backdrop, Royal Canadian Mounted Police Deputy Commissioner Gary Bass made public statements supporting the bill, commenting that the renewed provisions would assist those who might otherwise be reluctant to testify by allowing witnesses to state that they no longer have any choice but to testify truthfully.
+However, in the same context, Yvon Dandurand, a criminologist at the University of the Fraser Valley in British Columbia, argued that compelled witnesses would still be exposed to potential retaliation from those who expected them to lie if compelled to testify.
+He argued that such provisions make it clear that those who volunteer information to the authorities could find themselves subject to an investigative hearing, preventive arrest or a charge for a terrorism offence.
+The Canadian Islamic Congress also expressed its disapproval of the bill for fear that it will compromise civil liberties.
+(14)